-- You will analyze and scope the technical and policy requirements needed to implement complex digital solutions
+- You will analyze and scope the technical and policy requirements needed to implement complex digital solutions.

-- You will leverage your experience deploying high-quality, user centric platforms and services to lead major initiatives
+- You will leverage your experience deploying high-quality, user centric platforms and services to lead major initiatives.

-- You will apply forward thinking design and development principles to product development and project management such as lean start-up, user centered design and agile
+- You will apply forward thinking design and development principles to product development and project management such as lean start-up, user centered design and agile.

 Objective #2: You will conceive/recommend projects/strategies to advance the state of the art in the specialty area.

-- You will consult on systems and policy proposals, and provide technical policy and programmatic guidance to the government
+- You will consult on systems and policy proposals, and provide technical policy and programmatic guidance to the government.

-- You will demonstrate thought leadership, contributing best practices in a variety of technologies and principles
+- You will demonstrate thought leadership, contributing best practices in a variety of technologies and principles.

 Objective #3: You will utilize an entrepreneurial mindset, technology acumen, and strong communication skills in order to drive projects from ideation to completion.

-- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems
+- You possess knowledge of and expertise in driving and implementing technology solutions from concept to market that overcome significant challenges resulting from complex bureaucratic environments or technically difficult problems.

-- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels
+- You have a high degree of emotional intelligence, are a quick study, and intuitively know what needs to get done to deliver with integrity, ensuring compliance at all levels.

-The position requires Fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
+The position requires that Fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The Fellow will leverage their experience deploying high-quality, human-centered platforms and services to lead major initiatives, consult on systems and policy proposals, and provide technical, policy, and programmatic guidance to government agencies.
 The individual will be expected to deliver innovative solutions that draw upon best practices.
 These solutions should have the potential to dramatically improve the delivery of government services, and provide value to the public at whom those services are directed.

 The incumbent will use their demonstrated experience building and scaling initiatives to grow the effectiveness of the program.